 Charmaine earned a Bachelor’s degree in Liberal Arts with a concentration in International Studies from Soka University of America in Aliso Viejo, California.
 Prior to Nadia Yakoob & Associates, she was a Paralegal for a boutique immigration law firm where she worked on nonimmigrant and immigrant based cases.
 Charmaine developed an interest in immigration when she learned about refugee resettlement while interning at the International Rescue Committee (IRC) and another non profit that provides English language, job, life, and academic services to refugees.

-Charmaine loves to travel and has lived in Japan and Colombia.
-She currently lives in Brazil.
+Charmaine loves to travel and has lived in Japan, Colombia and Brazil.